JesseEmond/blitz-2025-registration/README.md

 If you care about the details here, see [this section](https://github.com/JesseEmond/blitz-2024-registration/tree/main?tab=readme-ov-file#rabbit-hole-1-what-if-blitz-was-a-ctf) from last year.

-Ultimately, there has unfortunately not been much movement in the open-source tooling for reversing such files, and I regretted not spending time improving the tooling here since last year.

 But, thankfully, this year's application is packaged using the same NodeJS version, so we can even reuse our work from last year as-is and it worked!
 We are able to recover the V8 assembly!

 The trick is again this: